CodeSleeve/asset-pipeline/README.md

+# Asset Pipeline (depreciated)

+The new Laravel 5 feature called [Elixir](http://laravel.com/docs/5.0/elixir) which runs on gulp should help you manage your assets.
+There are no plans (from us at Codesleeve) to continue development on this project to include L5 support.
+Asset pipeline will continue to accept community pull requests.
+Please feel free to contribute if you'd like.

 ## What is Asset Pipeline?

 For those of you familiar with Rails asset pipeline and sprockets, you will hopefully feel right at home using this package.